How to find the best car insurance policy

 This also covers you if your car is stolen or burnt.
 It's a step up from third party, but not as broad as comprehensive insurance.

-- Recommended for: This is the car insurance equivalent of an each-way bet.
-You've upgraded to a 2001 Holden Berlina with a broken CD player that you tend to park in dark alleys so you're worried about it getting stolen but you still can't justify paying for comprehensive premiums.
+This is the car insurance equivalent of an each-way bet.
+You've upgraded to a 2001 Holden Berlina with a broken CD player that you tend to park in dark alleys so you're worried about it getting stolen, but you still can't justify paying for comprehensive premiums.